mrmartineau/zander.wtf-2020/content/words/uses/index.md

 ### [DevUtils](https://devutils.app/?ref=zander)

-This app is a recent addition and is an indispensible too for my workflow.
+This app is a recent addition and is an indispensible tool for my workflow.

 ### [Notion](https://notion.so/)